takeshape/openapi-specs/README.md

 # openapi-specs

-TakeShape-specific OpenAPI specifications for services that do not yet have OpenAPI specs defined or that need corrections to be machine-usable.
+OpenAPI specifications for services that do not yet have OpenAPI specs defined or that need corrections to be machine-usable.